 To rescue others that have fallen through the ice:

-Call 911 right away and do not walk up to the break.Use a reaching aid, such as a rope.
+Call emergency medical services right away and do not walk up to the break.Use a reaching aid, such as a rope.
 If possible, form a human chain, each person holding onto the heels of the next person.If you have to go onto the ice, distribute weight by lying flat over a wide area.
 Try to use another reaching aid to close the distance between you and the break in the ice.

 Hockey-related injuries can occur on the ice, street, field, or in the gym.
 Recommendations for hockey players include: Always wear protective equipment.
 This includes helmets, pads, hockey pants, gloves, athletic supporter or cup, and neck protector.Make sure everything fits you properly and that it is in good condition.Show good sportsmanship.
 Do not hit other players and bystanders who happen to get in the way.Do not engage in fighting.